-The export of some goods may be restricted to support strategies of beneficiation or to assist local manufacturers to obtain raw materials before they are exported.
+The export of some goods may be restricted to support beneficiation strategies or to assist local manufacturers to obtain raw materials before they are exported.

 An export permit is required to ensure that goods exported by an individual or organisation comply with the provisions of international agreements.
 Export permits also help to control the outflow of goods of a strategic nature or smuggled and stolen goods.

 Not all goods or products are subject to export control measures.
-A list of goods that are subject to export control measures is available from Itac and can be mailed, faxed or emailed to you on request.
+A list of goods that are subject to export control measures is available from ITAC.
+It can also can be mailed, faxed or e-mailed to you on request.

 The service is free.